-This course includes detailed education, training, workbased experience and direct patient/client care at a clinical site in the following areas: microbiology, clinical chemistry, parasitology, and immunohematology.
+This course includes detailed education, training, work-based experience and direct patient/client care at a clinical site in the following areas: microbiology, clinical chemistry, parasitology, and immunohematology and consists of 280 hours in a clinical setting.
 Prerequisite: permission of instructor.

-PLAB 1223 PHLEBOTOMY

-1 lec/2 lab (Cr.
+PLAB 1223 PHLEBOTOMY 1 lec/2 lab (Cr.
 2)